miangoar/protein_language_models_for_betalactamases_analysis/README.md

   <img src="https://github.com/miangoar/protein_language_models_for_betalactamases_analysis/blob/main/images/blas.png" alt="Texto alternativo">
 </p>

 This repository is part of the thesis "*Comparative evaluation of protein language models for betalactamase classification and prediction of their catalytic activity*" that i have defended in order to get my master's degree in Biochemical Sciences.

 The thesis is divided in two parts and is availabe at:  🚨 *pending to upload* 🚨

+Another part of this thesis is [this repository](https://github.com/miangoar/ciencia-de-proteinas-basada-en-IA ) were you can find some video lecures, tutorials and other resources in order to promote the use of machine learning approaches in protein science for spanish speakers.
+The video lectures are mainly aimed to undergrad colleagues.

 ## First part: Biological properties detected by protein language models